rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-overview.md

     The ME4 Series is a next gen entry-level block storage array that’s purpose-built and optimized for SAN/DAS simplicity and accelerated performance.
 It’s designed to meet the needs of the entry storage market, while also offering the flexibility to scale as needs grow.

-!!!
-Warning "Operational Safety"

-    Operation of the enclosure with modules missing disrupts the airflow and prevents the enclosure from receiving sufficient cooling.
-For all 2U enclosures, all IOM and PCM slots must be populated.
-In addition, empty drive slots (bays) in 2U enclosures must hold blank drive carrier modules.
-For a 5U enclosure, all controller module, IOM, FCM, and PSU slots must be populated.

-!!!
-Danger "Electrical Safety"

-    - The 2U enclosure must be operated from a power supply input voltage range of 100–240 VAC, 50/60Hz.
-    - The 5U enclosure must be operated from a power supply input voltage range of 200–240 VAC, 50/60Hz.
-    - Provide a power source with electrical overload protection to meet the requirements in the technical specification.
-    - The enclosure must be grounded before applying power.

 ??? info "PowerVault ME4 Series Terminology"

     `Customer Replaceable Unit (CRU)`